Boyhood (2014 film): Development

 In May 2002, Richard Linklater said that he would begin shooting an untitled film in his home city of Houston that summer.
 He planned to assemble the cast and crew for a few weeks' filming annually for 12 years.
 He said: "I've long wanted to tell the story of a parent–child relationship that follows a boy from the first through the 12th grade and ends with him going off to college.
 But the dilemma is that kids change so much that it is impossible to cover that much ground.
 And I am totally ready to adapt the story to whatever he is going through."

+The origin of Boyhood was me being frustrated with what I felt was the limited canvas of making a film about a kid.
+Most of the great childhood movies are really about a specific moment, a specific summer, a specific three days.
+I was interested in the growing up part — all of it.
+I was thinking more like a novelist.
+I wanted to bite off a much bigger chunk of development, and you can’t really do that on film unless you skip a lot of years and cast someone else.

 IFC, the film's distributor, committed to a film budget of US$200,000 per year, or $2.4 million over the 12-year shooting period.
+According to Linklater, Jonathan Sehring of IFC would tell him "You’re our only production.
+We’re in production on one film.
+Better be good."

 Casting

-Linklater hired the six-year-old Ellar Coltrane to play the boy.
+After an open casting call with several call backs, Linklater hired the six-year-old Ellar Coltrane to play the boy.
 The cast could not sign contracts for the film due to the De Havilland Law, which makes it illegal to contract someone for more than seven years of work.
 Linklater told Ethan Hawke that he would have to finish the film if Linklater died.